 - Pray: for His perspective in this moment and strength to get through this moment until I can rest.

 - Be Still.
 Let Him be God.
 Listen for His instruction to separate my actual responsibilities from the weights I’ve put on myself.

 - Open my Bible.
 Lots of good encouragement in there, plus it’s really hard to focus on my weary in comparison to the stories of the Bible.

 - Triage.
 What is God’s greatest calling right now?
 Do that, then the next thing.
 Don’t worry about seven steps from now, prioritize.
 Being a loving wife and mother is WAY more important than cleaning house or making a gourmet meal.

-After a weekend of being too sick to move, I chose the things that MUST be done, what I’d like to get done, and wrote down the rest.
+After a season of weary, I choose the things that MUST be done, what I’d like to get done, and write down the rest.
 Writing things down relieves mental anxiety and stress, cutting down my weary.

 - Schedule rest.
 I know I don’t have a lot of spoons everyday.
 I have an intensely weak immune system and horrible allergies.
 Pretending I have more spoons, will rob me of tomorrow’s spoons.
 I must build rest into our schedule.

 - Do what re-energizes you.
 Praise, worship, play with your kids.